baumanab/Udacity_MachineLearningEngineer_ND/projects/capstone/WestNilePrediction_report.md

 All data wrangling, data characterization, feature engineering, and related steps are detailed in the references [?Put references here?]

+#### Feature Engineering

+The following features were engineered.
+Those features in bold were evaluated during feature selection.
+The remaining features were either redundant (night length for example) or were rejected due to response during EDA.

+- **day_of_year**: Integer representing the day of year
+- **day**: Integer representing day of the month
+- **month**: Integer representing the month
+- **week_of_year**: Integer representing the week of the year
+- **DayLength_MPrec**: Float of day length with precision in minutes
+- **DayLength_NearH**: Length of day rounded to the nearest hour
+- NightLength_MPrec: Float of night length with precision in minutes
+- NightLength_NearH: Length of night rounded to the nearest hour
+- **Sunrise_hours**: Elapsed time, in hours, from midnight to Sunrise
+- **Sunset_hours**:  Elapsed time, in hours, from midnight to Sunset
+- **blended_Tmax**: Average Tmax of Stations 1 and 2
+- **blended_Tmin**: Average Tmin of Stations 1 and 2
+- blended_Depart: Average depart of Stations 1 and 2
+- blended_Heat: Average heat of Stations 1 and 2
+- blended_Cool: Average cool of Stations 1 and 2
+- **blended_PrecipTotal**: Average PrecipTotal of Stations 1 and 2

 ### Exploratory Visualization